 How do I get rid of nausea?

 “Discuss with your doctor whether your nausea is something to be concerned about and how you can manage it at home whether with medication or other interventions.” —Dr. Manuelpillai

 - Your nausea has come and gone for more than a month

 - You have unexplained weight loss

-- You've been vomiting for more than two days
+- You've been vomiting for more than 2 days

 Seek immediate treatment in the emergency room if:

-- You're confused or having trouble seeing
+- You're confused, have dizziness, or are having trouble seeing

 - You have rectal bleeding